 TYPES OF CASINOS IN CONNECTICUT

-There are two casinos in Connecticut and both are affiliated with Indian Tribes.
+There are two Connecticut casinos and both are affiliated with Indian Tribes.

 Foxwoods Resort Casino